NERSC/CosmoFlow/README.md

 	best model information: best_validation.meta, best_validation.index, best_validation.data-00000-of-00001

 Note that the data path is hardcoded into hyper_parameters_Cosmo.py, pointing to a directory of data files (already converted, so no need to re-run the io_cosmo code).

+All parameters you might want to adjust are set in hyper_parameters_Cosmo.py.